3box/ceramic-stats/README.md

 # Ceramic Stats

-> Metrics are gathered from direct instrumentation via OTLP, AWS custom metrics and Loki/Promtail log analyzers
+> Metrics are gathered from direct instrumentation via OTLP, from AWS custom metrics and Loki/Promtail log analyzers

 ## Dashboards